THE STORY

 It all started a few years back when Suzanne—a hard-working, single mom from a family of renovators—and her young son were looking for a fixer-upper to buy.
 After an extensive search and many heartbreaks, they finally found their dream home in a landmarked building in Jackson Heights, and Suzanne negotiated the deal herself.
 Upon arriving, she undertook a major renovation of her apartment, and quickly joined the building’s board, single-handedly managing several major capital improvement projects, finishing all projects on budget and on time.

-In the process, Suzanne developed a serious passion for real estate, which led her to leave behind a 16 year career as a French and English teacher in top private schools on the Upper East Side.
-She joined a top-producing team at a legacy brokerage firm where she learned the ropes.
-Now she is proud to be working with the best of the best at Compass.
+In the process, Suzanne reawakened a lifeling passion for real estate, inspired many Sunday afternoons spent as a child roaming the area with her parents, visiting open houses.
+She left behind a 16 year career as a French and English teacher in top private schools on the Upper East Side and joined a top-producing team at a legacy brokerage firm, and it was there that Suzanne learned the ropes.
+Now Suzanne is proud to be leading The ARC Residential Team, alongside her partner Jaylon Brigham, with the best of the best at Compass.

-Long interested in social justice and equity issues, Suzanne was moved to act when she witnessed firsthand the issues surrounding affordable housing and source of income discrimination in New York City.
-So when she is not making deals, Suzanne works as a Housing Advocate at Neighbors Together, an organization devoted to ending hunger and poverty in Brooklyn.
-You can read an article about her work here.
+Long interested in social justice and equity issues, Suzanne was moved to act when as a new agent working in rentals, she witnessed firsthand the issues surrounding affordable housing and source of income discrimination in New York City.
+Suzanne supports Neighbors Together, an organization devoted to ending hunger and poverty in Brooklyn.
+You can read an article about how she got involved in this work here.

 Adler & Son’s neighborhood designs are inspired by what Suzanne observes in her everyday travels around the city, interesting conversations she has with her neighbors, and the adventures she has with her clients during the home-buying process.
 Sometimes the designs are even inspired by her clients themselves.